Preparing & Structuring B2B One-On-One Customer Interviews

 How To Develop Your B2B Customer Interviews

 Your customer interviews are an opportunity to ask broad but structured questions.
-You’ll want to include prompts that help guide your research so that you can see consistent trends as you perform more and more interviews.
-But, you’ll want to keep them open-ended enough that it’s the customers themselves presenting those trends.
+Include prompts that help guide your research so that trends as you perform more and more interviews.
+However, keep those prompts open-ended enough that it’s the customers themselves presenting those trends.

 What Are Their Core Job Responsibilities?
 These questions help you get a feel for the day-to-day work your customers do.
 What are the big things and little things that take up their day.

 How Is Their Performance Measured?
-Knowing what key metrics or KPIs are used to assess their performance is a great way to get to the heart of your customers really care about.
-They may have told you they have five key responsibilities…but if they’re only measure on one or two of them, you know what really matters.
+Knowing what key metrics or KPIs assess their performance is a great way to get to the heart of your customers really care about.
+They may say they have five key responsibilities…but if they only measure on one or two of them, you know what really matters.